simonmichael/hledger/doc/manual.md

 [bug tracker](http://bugs.hledger.org)):

 **Successfully installed, but "No command 'hledger' found"**
-cabal installs binaries into a special directory, which should be added to your PATH environment variable.
-On unix-like systems, it is ~/.cabal/bin.
+stack and cabal install binaries into a special directory, which should be added to your PATH environment variable.
+On unix-like systems, it is ~/.local/bin and ~/.cabal/bin respectively.

 **"Illegal byte sequence" or "Invalid or incomplete multibyte or wide character" errors**
 In order to handle non-ascii letters and symbols (like £), hledger needs